gbaumgart/bootrap-light-blue-admin-theme/readme.md

   - We didn't like the high contrast of most of admin templates, so we created this **unobtrusive** one.
   - We searched for a solution of how to make widgets look like real widgets, so we decided that **deep background** - is what makes widgets look real.

-New Version 3.4.0 Released!
+New Version 3.5.0 Released!
 -

-- Angular 2.0 Final Seed Version
+- Angular 2.4 Full Version

 **Light Blue** works great with all range of devices: starting from small mobile to large desktop ones.